datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

 ##  Frequently Asked Questions

-### Who can use?

-#### Where am I?
 You are accessing a self-service data publication service developed by the California Digital Library.
-This sevice is branded under the names, Dash, datashare, and ONEshare.
+This service is branded under different names: Dash, datashare, and ONEshare.
 Don't worry, each of these brands offer the same product and features.
+Below are FAQs.
+Unless otherwise mentioned, all infomration below covers all instances of our service.

+### Who can use?

 #### Who can publish data?